erysimum/soccerize/README.md

 ### Deploy Application to Argo CD
-This guide walks you through creating an **Argo CD Application** that connects to your GitLab repository and deploys resources from a specific path and branch.
+This section describes the process of creating an **Argo CD Application** that syncs with your Gitlab repository and deploys a manifest from a specific path ie `k8s/dev` and branch `eks-deploy` in EKS Cluster
 ---
 #### Prerequisite: Argo CD Cluster Connected
 Check connected clusters using: